 There are several ways that you may be able to save money on RV insurance.* Here are a few examples.

 The higher your deductible is, the greater your responsibility will be if you ever need to make a claim.
-Since you’ll be paying more out of pocket if you file a claim, insurers frequently recognize this by charging you less for your premium.
+Insurers charge lower premiums when you pay more for claims yourself.

-Bundling is an easy way to encourage people to combine all of their policies with one company, meaning the insurer will receive premiums from you for multiple “lines” of insurance.
+Bundling is a simple way for people to buy all their insurance policies from one company.
+This means the insurer will receive premiums from you on multiple types of insurance.
 It also saves time and is more efficient for both you and the insurance company.

-If you haven’t yet purchased your RV but have your eye on a certain make or model, ask if there are any safety features that could affect your premium.
+If you’re planning to buy an RV, check if it has any safety features that might impact your insurance cost.
 Some safety features like rear-facing cameras or anti-theft devices could save you money on your insurance.

 Recreational Vehicle insurance costs will vary widely from one state to the next, similar to car insurance.
-With three different classifications of RV types, many factors can impact your premium cost—including the size and style of RV you choose.
+Different types of RVs can affect your insurance cost, including the size and style of the RV you choose.

-One of the biggest factors is whether you’ll be using the RV recreationally or living in it full-time.
-Full-time residents can expect to pay more for RV insurance than those who use their RV for recreational purposes.
-Speak with an Expert Agent today to compare RV insurance quotes and see how much you could save.
+One of the biggest factors is whether you’ll be using the RV for trips or living in it full-time.
+Full-time residents can expect to pay more for RV insurance than those who use their RV for travel.
+Connect with an agent today to compare RV insurance quotes and see how much you could save.

 Disclaimer: